couchbase/perfrunner/README.md

 * libcouchbase-devel (or equivalent)
 * AMQP broker (RabbitMQ is recommended) for distributed workloads

-Python dependencies are listed in requirements.txt.
+Python dependencies are listed in requirements.txt. `make` does the magic.

 SUT dependencies:
 * numactl